cjerrington/cjerrington.github.io/_posts/2021-09-24-file-dialog-with-powershell.md

 ## Opening a file

-This process is very similar execpt we choose the OpenFileDialog instead of SaveFileDialog
+This process is very similar except we choose the OpenFileDialog instead of SaveFileDialog

 ```powershell
 function Open-File([string] $initialDirectory){